-That a lot has been written on discipline can not be denied.
+That a lot has been written on discipline that can not be denied.
 Some writers have locked at why discipline breaks down in schools, whilst others dwelth on how discipline can be maintained in learning institutions.

-However, not much has been written about the relationship between discipline and academic performance of a schooling child notably in Bugiri Town Council secondary schools-which is why the researcher deemed it fit.
+However, not much has been written about the relationship between discipline and academic performance of a schooling child notably in Busabi Sub-county primary schools-which is why the researcher deemed it fit.